Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 </details>

-The next step is to update our helper function `get_letter_from_user` to use the word dictionary instead of the list of correct letters.
+The next step is to update our helper function `get_letter_from_user` to use our new dictionary instead of the list of correct letters.
 Right now, we're only telling a user whether they've guessed a letter before, but while we're updating this function, let's modify it to tell the user whether they've guessed a letter before, __and__ whether that letter is in the word or not.

 There is one important change of which to be aware.
 Right now we're just checking whether the letter the user guessed is in the list of correct letters.
 If we do that with the dictionary, we'll end up with a logical error!
 Consider these code snippets: